DPJ Adoption in Quebec: How the Process Works

 A child in DPJ care is not automatically available for adoption.
 Before any family can be matched, the child must receive a déclaration d'admissibilité à l'adoption — a formal court declaration issued by the Court of Quebec.

-The court grants this declaration in three specific circumstances:
+The court grants this declaration on supported grounds including:

-2. The biological parents have voluntarily signed an irrevocable general consent to adoption.
+- The biological parents have voluntarily signed a general consent to adoption that has not been withdrawn.

-3. The court finds that parents have abandoned the child or failed to assume parental responsibilities for a significant period — typically 6 months for infants and 12 months for older children — with no reasonable prospect that this will change.
+- The court finds that the parents have failed to assume parental responsibilities for a significant period — typically 6 months for infants and 12 months for older children — with no reasonable prospect that this will change.

 This last pathway is the most common and the most contested.
 It requires the DPJ to present evidence to a judge, and biological parents can challenge the application.
 The process can take several months after the DPJ first files its request.